Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Generate a presigned URL that has the required access to the location of the report on the S3 bucket.
 Share the presigned URL with the external consultant.

 **[⬆ Back to Top](#table-of-contents)**

 ### A company plans to run a high performance computing (HPC) workload on Amazon EC2 Instances.
 The workload requires low-latency network performance and high network throughput with tightly coupled node-to-node communication.
 Which solution will meet these requirements?

 - [x] Configure the EC2 instances to be part of a cluster placement group.
 - [ ] Launch the EC2 instances with Dedicated Instance tenancy.
 - [ ] Launch the EC2 instances as Spot Instances.
 - [ ] Configure an On-Demand Capacity Reservation when the EC2 instances are launched.

 **[⬆ Back to Top](#table-of-contents)**

 ### A company has primary and secondary data centers that are 500 miles (804.7 km) apart and interconnected with high-speed fiber-optic cable.
 The company needs a highly available and secure network connection between its data centers and a VPC on AWS for a mission-critical workload.
 A solutions architect must choose a connection solution that provides maximum resiliency.
 Which solution meets these requirements?

-- [ ] Two AWS Direct Connect connections from the primary data center terminating at two Direct Connect locations on two separate devices
+- [ ] Two AWS Direct Connect connections from the primary data center terminating at two Direct Connect locations on two separate devices.
-- [ ] A single AWS Direct Connect connection from each of the primary and secondary data centers terminating at one Direct Connect location on the same device
+- [ ] A single AWS Direct Connect connection from each of the primary and secondary data centers terminating at one Direct Connect location on the same device.
-- [x] Two AWS Direct Connect connections from each of the primary and secondary data centers terminating at two Direct Connect locations on two separate devices
+- [x] Two AWS Direct Connect connections from each of the primary and secondary data centers terminating at two Direct Connect locations on two separate devices.
-- [ ] A single AWS Direct Connect connection from each of the primary and secondary data centers terminating at one Direct Connect location on two separate devices
+- [ ] A single AWS Direct Connect connection from each of the primary and secondary data centers terminating at one Direct Connect location on two separate devices.

 **[⬆ Back to Top](#table-of-contents)**

 ### A company runs several Amazon RDS for Oracle On-Demand DB instances that have high utilization.
 The RDS DB instances run in member accounts that are in an organization in AWS Organizations.
 The company's finance team has access to the organization's management account and member accounts.
 The finance team wants to find ways to optimize costs by using AWS Trusted Advisor.
 Which combination of steps will meet these requirements?
 (Choose two.)

 - [x] Use the Trusted Advisor recommendations in the management account.